-Auto manufactures in Japan made all-out efforts to achieve early compliance with 2010 fuel efficiency targets in response to consumer demand.
-Also, the central government introduced tax incentives for the purchase of low-emission and fuel-efficient vehicles, which are designated as
+114. Auto manufactures in Japan made all-out efforts to achieve early compliance with 2010 fuel efficiency targets in response to consumer demand.
+Also, the central government introduced tax incentives for the purchase of low-emission and fuel-efficient vehicles, which are designated as such by means of an environmental performance certification system.
+Japan introduced the Green Tax Scheme under which the automobile taxes for low emission and fuel-efficient cars were reduced.
+Also Japan's top runner approach focuses solely on energy aspects which are associated with some measures like, labelling, tax incentives, and subsidiary.

-The Government of India in its effort to encourage and popularize new and environment friendly technologies towards reducing vehicular pollution and thus consequently improving quality of urban air, has announced a Central Subsidy of upto Rs.
-75,000 for each REVA Electric Car.
+115. The Government of India in its effort to encourage and popularize new and environment friendly technologies towards reducing vehicular pollution and thus consequently improving quality of urban air, has announced a Central Subsidy of upto 75,000 Indian rupees for each REVA Electric Car.
 The beneficiaries of this subsidy are Public Institutions including Government organization and departments, Public Sector Undertakings, Educational institutions, Hospitals, Tourism and Archaeological sites.
 The government has also initiated action as a national hybrid project under public-private-partnership mode (PPP) to develop hybrid vehicles in the country with the participation from many leading auto makers.

-Besides the funding of R&D programs, the German government has published a catalogue with numerous measures to promote electric mobility.
+116. Besides the funding of Research and Development programmes, the German government has published a catalogue with numerous measures to promote electric mobility.
 This includes tax breaks for zero-emission vehicles as well as policy measures such as the exploration of special lanes or parking spots for zero-emission vehicles.

-It is important that these measures are applied technologically neutral, so all vehicles with electrified powertrains should be considered.
+117. It is important that these measures are applied technologically neutral, so all vehicles with electrified powertrains should be considered.